OneNoxTi/sms-api/docs/api/json/voice/call.md

 ---
-title: Voice OTP
+title: Voice Call
-sidebar_label: Voice OTP
+sidebar_label: Voice Call
 hide_table_of_contents: true
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Example of a request for number verification via a call (Voice OTP).
+Example of a request to voice a message via a call.

 `URI: /api/json.php`